🎁 Click for the best Holiday deals or Our Gift List

 Seems like typical pseudoscience praying on uninformed consumers.

 If I was wrong—if these did indeed work—it could be among the biggest, most impactful medical inventions in recent history.
 Infopathy has the potential to make personalized medicine available to anyone, anytime and anywhere.
-Click To Tweet
+Share on X

-I’ve been fascinated by energy medicine recently.
+Recently, energy medicine has fascinated me.
 I’ve seen and heard of unthinkable healing through light, sound, and other mediums.

 Could these “digital drugs” become a natural remedy for the future?